 Well I have some secrets to share with you on how I was able to mentally prep and endure 4 hours of running for “leisure”.
-A lot of people complain that the main reason they don’t enjoy running is because they find it to be so utterly boring that every kilometre seems like an eternity.
+A lot of people complain that the main reason they don’t enjoy running is that they find it to be so utterly boring that every kilometer seems like an eternity.
 I’ll be honest here, everyone has an activity they enjoy more than others.
 I would rather run a full marathon than sit and meditate for 10 minutes or do a yoga class.
 I have a lot of respect for people that go on retreats and perform hours of meditation; an outlet that is extremely cathartic for some.
 Unfortunately, for me, I would rather break my own legs than sit and meditate for an extended period of time.
 I have so much respect for those that can endure it.

-That being said, ask me last year if I would’ve run a leisurely 42.2k and I would’ve said “no thank you, hard pass”.
+That being said, ask me last year if I would’ve run a leisurely 42.2k and I would’ve said: “no thank you, hard pass”.
 A lot of self-induced change has happened to me over the past year.
 I set a goal in January to run 10km for a consecutive 31 days.
-Before that I was running around 4-6km everyday at higher intensities.
+Before that, I was running around 4-6km every day at higher intensities.
 Recently I completed a challenge of running 74 consecutive half marathons (21.1km) every day.
 It’s safe to say that I thrive on the intensity that encompasses running challenges.
 Now running a 10k seems short to me.
 I’ve been running long distance since 2008 and have learned over the years how to distract my mind during these runs.

 What really tested my mental limits and determined whether I was going to have a good or bad run was mostly my mindset.
 It’s astonishing the degree to which the #RUN70 challenge was mental, which is something that I had mentioned in my challenge recap blog post.

 When I first announced the challenge to the world, I received an influx of radically different perspectives.
 A lot of encouragement and exciting messages, but a lot of doubtful people who were genuinely scared for my health.
-Yes, I knew that running that much everyday was not good of my body and that’s why I purposely didn’t consult a doctor beforehand…I knew what they would say..”you’re an idiot”.
+Yes, I knew that running that much every day was not good of my body and that’s why I purposely didn’t consult a doctor beforehand…I knew what they would say..”you’re an idiot”.
 They were probably right, but I decided to avoid that confrontation altogether.
 The first few weeks were tough because although I felt strong and determined, I let some of the negative messages get to my head.
-On the 8th day of the challenge I remember feeling sore in a part of my legs I’ve never felt before and found myself limping the rest of the day, unsure if I would be able to even complete the 9th day of running.
+On the 8th day of the challenge, I remember feeling sore in a part of my legs I’ve never felt before and found myself limping the rest of the day, unsure if I would be able to even complete the 9th day of running.
 The rest of the week got progressively worse.
 I felt sorer each day and really struggled with completing a few of the runs.

 I knew I needed to pull myself out of this rut so I did a few things.
 I forced a shift in my mentality and I started consulting with other runners on tactics they used to help them recover after long runs.

-As sort of a “disclaimer”, my top mind tricks that helped me complete the #RUN70 Challenge may not translate as well from person to person, but I wanted to share them with you regardless with the hopes that even a sliver of my advice can resonate with someone:
+As sort of a “disclaimer”, the top mind tricks that helped me complete the #RUN70 Challenge may not translate as well from person to person, but I wanted to share them with you regardless with the hopes that even a sliver of my advice can resonate with someone: